History of Insurance

 Early life insurance companies were unable to accurately calculate how much reserves they had to hold to pay claims.
 Additionally, many people who bought life insurance could not continue the payments, so they sold their policy to others for money, thus creating a moral hazard, as it could incentivize some buyers of the policies to kill the insured, especially premiums became expensive or the insured continued to live long afterward.
 Elizur Wright, a mathematician, abolitionist, and the Massachusetts Commissioner of Insurance from 1858 - 1866, successfully persuaded the Massachusetts legislature to enact valuation laws that required life insurance companies to hold sufficient reserves to pay claims and, in 1861, a nonforfeiture law that required policies to provide a surrender value, so that the insured did not lose all the premiums that they paid if they could not continue to pay the premiums.
 Wright also developed actuarial tables and a mathematical formula that he called an accumulation formula that calculated the premium that insurance companies should charge for a given policy term and benefit.

-When insurance companies were 1st starting to develop, most of them specialized in particular types of insurance, which is only natural since they will have greater expertise and be more familiar with loss exposures in specific industries or types of insurance.
+When insurance companies were 1st starting to develop, most specialized in particular types of insurance, which is only natural since they will have greater expertise and be more familiar with loss exposures in specific industries or types of insurance.
 Furthermore, as states started to regulate insurance companies, monoline insurance became the law.
 In particular, the state of New York enacted the Appleton Rule in 1901, requiring any insurance companies operating in New York to follow their monoline requirement.
 Since New York was a major insurance market, most insurance companies complied with the rule.
 Henceforth, 3 distinct lines of insurance developed: life and health, fire, and casualty.
 Fire insurance companies were not permitted to write casually or life or health insurance; likewise, for casualty insurance companies.
 Life and health insurance companies were, likewise, restricted to their specialty.

-One of the major components of insurance regulation was regulating the solvency of the insurance companies, since their insolvency could ruin many businesses and individuals who depended on the insurance, leading to another reason for the monoline requirement.
+A major component of insurance regulation was regulating the solvency of the insurance companies, since their insolvency could ruin many businesses and individuals who depended on the insurance, leading to another reason for the monoline requirement.
 States found it easier to stipulate minimum capital requirements and setting minimum solvency ratios for particular lines of insurance.
 When insurance companies failed, it was easier to ascertain the reason for the failure of the monoline insurance company over a multiple line insurance company, since there were fewer factors to consider.
-Additionally, as specialists in particular lines of insurance, monoline insurance companies would have more underwriting experience for particular exposures and better statistics of loss exposures in particular areas, thus leading to a more accurate calculation of a premium to charge to pay for losses and to make a profit.
+Additionally, as specialists in particular lines of insurance, monoline insurance companies would have more underwriting experience for particular exposures and better statistics of loss exposures in particular areas, thus leading to a more accurate calculation of a premium to charge to pay for losses and to profit.

 Beginning in the late 1940s, states started to allow multiple-line insurance companies for property and casualty insurers.
 This allowed insurance companies to expand their market since it was more convenient to deal with 1 company that sold both property and casualty insurance.
 However, the legal barrier between life and health insurance and the property and casualty insurance endured.